 Google Voice is a great option if you’re already using Google Workspace and want to extend your stay under Google’s reassuring security umbrella.
 In fact, it’s one of the most secure ways to make a call over the Internet.

 However, providers like Zoom have significantly upgraded their security offerings in recent years.
-I spoke to the Zoom team a few weeks ago, and they pointed out several improvements they’d made to the platform, such as providing more ways for users to authenticate their accounts.
+I spoke with the Zoom team directly, and they pointed out several improvements they’d made to the platform, such as providing more ways for users to authenticate their accounts.

 Note for reader: At Tech.co, we conduct independent research into all the products, software, and services we write about.
 This includes devising extensive market research frameworks that allow us to score products.
 For our VoIP research series, we scored providers against more than 80 different criteria.
 Find out more in our methodology section.